|Table of contents|

 Design thinking can make any company more human-centered and user-driven if it is used well.
 Design thinking helps in solving complex problems and creating new value from innovation.
 Thus, more and more companies are trusting design as their improvement in the field of innovation today.
 Bringing designer's toolkits and methods to the employees is not enough, but the new way of doing and thinking must be aligned with the company culture.

 Innovation should be integrated across the whole company and design thinking can help with that.
-The remarks that innovation process should be self-regulating, evidence-based and should not have too much bureaucracy, can be accomplished by using design thinking that includes strong teamwork based on evidence gained with customer understanding.
-Measuring the value of innovation is very important because it can change the attitudes towards innovation from creative and artistic leisure activity to be understood as a more scientific and systematic approach to make a profit for the company.
+The remarks that the innovation process should be self-regulating, evidence-based and should not have too much bureaucracy, can be accomplished by using design thinking that includes strong teamwork based on evidence gained with customer understanding.
+Measuring the value of innovation is very important because it can change the attitudes towards innovation from creative and artistic leisure activity to be understood as a more scientific and systematic approach to making a profit for the company.

 Service design and design thinking

 Service design helps innovation and improvement of existing services and experiences by a multidisciplinary and holistic view.
 Customer experiences become more important as we live in a world where you can buy goods and services from anywhere in the world.
-All the layers around the basic item, such as delivery, can be made better and enjoyable for the customer with service design.
+All the layers around the basic item, such as delivery, can be made better and more enjoyable for the customer with service design.
 This leads to for example, good reviews in social media and hence, to more sales.

 Different practitioners have different views of separating design thinking and service design from each other.
-Many have the opinion that the words do not matter as far as everyone understands the things and processes they are working with.
+Many have the opinion that words do not matter as far as everyone understands the things and processes they are working with.
 It could be beneficial to create a company name for the new way of doing, so that it would be felt like the company’s own way of doing.

 In the service design field, there are many different visualizations of the service design process.
 The different models are all different and cannot be put in order of which one is the best or the worst.
 Nevertheless, they help us understand the basics of service design.
 Each designer can develop their own preferable model to work with.
 Each project starts differently, and all methods and process pictures will not fit to every project.
 All projects need to be planned separately and the processes applied according to the project.